 Absence in excess of one year requires a letter of withdrawal submitted to the Recruitment, Admission and Progression (RAP) Committee prior to leaving.
 Students withdrawing from the School of Nursing and the university should follow the appropriate procedures for facilitating future return or transfer to another institution.
 Returning to the PLU School of Nursing will require reapplication to the nursing program.
-Readmission is neither guaranteed nor implied.
+Readmission is neither guaranteed nor implied, as well as cohort pricing is not guaranteed.